munificent/craftinginterpreters/book/closures.md

 In other words, the compiler maintains pointers from upvalues to the locals they capture, but not in the other direction.
-So we first need to add some extra tracking inside the existing Local struct so that we can tell if a given local is captured by a closure:
+So we first need to add some extra tracking inside the existing Local struct so that we can tell if a given local is captured by a closure.

 ^code is-captured-field (1 before, 1 after)

 This field is `true` if the local is captured by any later nested function declaration.
-Initially, all locals are not captured:
+Initially, all locals are not captured.

 ^code init-is-captured (1 before, 1 after)

 <span name="zero">Likewise</span>, the special "slot zero local" that the
-compiler implicitly declares:
+compiler implicitly declares is not captured.

 <aside name="zero">